MarymoorStudios/Core/Samples/README.md

 entire data contract value they receive.

-V1 also demonstrates how to utilize the builtin Eventual Interface `ICapabilities` through the RPC library classes `CapabilityBag` and `ICapability.Descriptor` to define and publish extensible service metadata.
-The V1 service publishes the custom metadata item `CrossCapability` which contains a proxy for an `ICross` object.
+V1 also demonstrates how to utilize the builtin Eventual Interface `ICapabilities` through the RPC library classes `MetadataPublisher` and `IMetadata.Descriptor` to define and publish extensible service metadata.
+The V1 service publishes the custom metadata item `CrossDescriptor` which contains a proxy for an `ICross` object.

 Try out the server: